verdaccio/verdaccio/CONTRIBUTING.md

 generate a detailed Changelog as possible.

-Adding a changeset with your Pull Request is essential if you want your contribution to get merged (unless is a change that does not affect library functionality, eg: typo, docs, readme, add additional test or linting code).
+Adding a changeset with your Pull Request is essential if you want your contribution to get merged (unless it does not affect functionality or user-facing content, eg: docs, readme, adding test or typo/lint fixes).
 To create a changeset please run:

 ```